xzuyn/musubi-tuner/dataset/dataset_config.md

 The default values mean that the first image (control image) is at index `0`, and the target image (the changed image) is at index `9`.

+`fp_1f_image_embedding_source` sets where to get the embedding of the control image. `control_0` means to get it from the first control image, `control1` means to get it from the second control image (and so on). `target` means to get it from the target image.
+If not specified, it defaults to `control_0`.

 For training with 1f-mc, set `fp_1f_clean_indices` to `[0, 1]` and `fp_1f_target_index` to `9` (or another value).
 This allows you to use multiple control images to train a single generated image.
 The control images will be two in this case.

 ```toml